daonb/django-advanced-filters/README.rst

 ============

 We welcome new contributors.
-Just fork the repository, clone it into your linux box, improve it ans end us a pull requests.
+Just fork the repository, clone it into your linux box, improve it and send us a pull requests.

 To setup the development enviornament, create a virtual enviornment and get the depepndencies by: